Beatz Vampire

 Asare Badiako Peter, known professionally as Beatz Vampire, is a Ghanaian music producer and sound engineer known for his contributions to the Afrobeats and Afropop genres.

 Early life

 Beatz Vampire hails from Konongo, Ghana.
 His interest in music production developed during his time in Konongo, but it was after relocating to Accra that he began to pursue music production more seriously.

 Career

-Beatz Vampire's career gained momentum in 2021 when he produce the viral track "Washawasay", which utilize a vocal sample from Cecilia Marfo.
+Beatz Vampire's career gained momentum in 2021 when he produced the viral track "Washawasay", which utilized a vocal sample from Cecilia Marfo.

 He has since produced several successful tracks, including: